Balgariya tarsi talant: Season 7 (2021)

 Season 7 began on February 28, 2021, after the show couldn't be filmed the previous year due to the pandemic.
 The judges and hosts were the same as the last season, but this time there was a backstage host - influencer Kris Zahariev.
 The live shows started on May 9 with a change - actor and comedian Lyubomir Neykov replaced Dilov Jr. after the latter joined the 45th National Assembly of Bulgaria.
-The season ended on May 30, when 9-year-old mental calculator Kaloyan Geshev was announced as the winner.
+The season ended on May 30, when 10-year-old mental calculator Kaloyan Geshev was announced as the winner.

 Season 8 (2022)

-Season 8 started on February 14, 2022 with a new judging panel - Katerina Evro returned alongside new judges stand-up comedian and TV host Nikolaos Tsitiridis, actress Evelyn Kostova and michrobiologist and epidemiologist Prof. Todor Kantardzhiev.
+Season 8 started on February 14, 2022 with a new judging panel - Katerina Evro returned alongside new judges stand-up comedian and TV host Nikolaos Tsitiridis, actress Evelyn Kostova and michrobiologist and epidemiologist Todor Kantardzhiev.
 The hosts and backstage host were the same like the previous season.
-The live shows comenced on April 24 and the final was held on May 15.
+The live shows commenced on April 24 and the final was held on May 15.
 The winner was 6-year-old bagpiper Stefan Ivanov.

 Season 9 (2025)

 Season 9 started on September 14, 2025, after three year absence.
 Nikolaos Tsitiridis and Katerina Evro returned to the judging panel accompanied by pop-folk singer Galena and actor Julian Vergov.
 Aleksandar Kadiev was joined by a new host - actor Petar Antonov.
-The live shows began on November 23.
+The live shows began on November 23 with the final airing on December 14, when 10-year-old mental calculator Konstantin Chervenkov was crowned as the winner.